 As you go through your healing from sugar addiction, you will find yourself progressing around and around these cycles.
 If you accept this as a natural part of the growth process, you can even learn to enjoy those moments of growth, even as they may also be painful.

 What stage do you find yourself in, with regards to sugar?
 And, more importantly, where do you want to go?
 How can you use your journey with sugar as a pathway for growth, as a rabbit hole into new ways of living in the world, opening your heart to a world that needs your unique gifts?

 For more support in freeing yourself from sugar addiction, start by reading my book, Overcoming Sugar Addiction.
-Learn how to put what you learned into practice in the 30 Day Lift, an audio program that uses gentleness, kindness and compassion to change painful sugar habits.
-Lastly, Overcoming Sugar Addiction for Life can help you heal the roots of sugar addiction for long term healing and wholeness.
+Learn how to put what you learned into practice in the Emerge, an audio program that uses gentleness, kindness and compassion to change painful sugar habits.